fivetran/dbt_salesforce_source/README.md

 ```

 ### Salesforce History Mode
 If you have Salesforce [History Mode](https://fivetran.com/docs/getting-started/feature/history-mode) enabled for your connector, the source tables will include all historical records.
-With history mode enabled on your tables, you may want this package to only output active Salesforce records.
-If so, you may configure the desired `using_[table]_history_mode_active_records` variable(s) as `true` to filter for only active records.
+This package is designed to deal with non-historical data.
+As such, if you have History Mode enabled you will want to set the desired `using_[table]_history_mode_active_records` variable(s) as `true` to filter for only active records.
 These variables are disabled by default; however, you may add the below variable configuration within your `dbt_project.yml` file to enable the feature.
 ```yml
 # dbt_project.yml